NASA-AMMOS/Landform/Web/docs/API.md

 If the project is deleted quickly after a call to this API then it is possible that the HTTP status will be 200 (OK) but the run will fail.

 This task only initiates the execution of a project.
-It will typically complete before the project is actually finished running even if the [async task API](#asynchronous-task-api) is not requested.
 To determine whether the project execution has completed, do one of the following:
 * poll the project metadata via `/api/projects/*name*` and wait for `Project.FinishedRunning=true`
 * get the project result URL via `/api/projects/*name*/result?redirect=false` and poll it until the status is HTTP 200 (OK).